home-assistant/home-assistant.io/source/_integrations/bangolufsen.markdown

   required: true
   type: string
 Device model:
   description: The model name of your Bang & Olufsen device.
-This is used to determine som capabilities of the device.
+This is used to determine some capabilities of the device.
 If the device is not in the list yet, choose a product similar to yours.
   required: true
   type: string
 Volume step:
-  description: The step size of the media_player.volume_up and media_player.volume_down services.
+  description: The step size of the `media_player.volume_up` and `media_player.volume_down` services.
   required: true
   type: integer
 Default volume:
-  description: The volume level that the device will *default* to when entering standby.
+  description: The volume level that the device will default to when entering standby.
   required: true
   type: integer
 Max volume: